mmckegg/web-audio-school/lessons/3. Effects/13. Tremolo/lesson.md

 # Create a Tremolo Effect

-The simple way of creating a tremolo effect is using a GainNode with it's `gain` AudioParam modulated by a low `frequency` OscillatorNode.
+The simple way of creating a tremolo effect is using a GainNode with its `gain` AudioParam modulated by a low `frequency` OscillatorNode.

 ```js
 var tremolo = audioContext.createGain()